HORT - Horticulture & Landscape Des

 PREREQUISITE: ARCH 151RA.

-Hand graphic communication methods for landscape designers throughout the design process.
-Exploration and assessment of representation skills for site analysis, site planning, planting design, and design presentation.
+Hand graphic communication methods, media, and equipment for landscape designers throughout the design process.
+Exploration and assessment of landscape representation for site analysis, schematic design, planting design, and design presentation.

 Identification, culture and uses of deciduous and evergreen trees, shrubs and vines commonly used as ornamentals in Montana, and some species utilized outside of Montana.
 Lab includes extensive plant walks.